Thebunniest/Thebunniest.github.io/contents/home.md

 #### About Me

-I am a third-year undergraduate student at the [University of Science and Technology of China](https://www.ustc.edu.cn/) pursuing a B.S. in **Computer Science and Technology** with a minor in **Biological Science**, and also a member of Hua Xia Talent Program in Computer Science and Technology at USTC.
+I am a third-year undergraduate student at the [University of Science and Technology of China](https://www.ustc.edu.cn/) pursuing a B.S. in **Computer Science and Technology** with a minor in **Biological Science**, and a member of Hua Xia Talent Program in Computer Science and Technology at USTC.

 #### E-mail and Contact